-Gross written premiums have increased by 19.1% to £46,705m (2021: £39,216m).
-Casualty and property were the largest drivers of premium growth in the market, growing £2,627m and £2,458m respectively.
-All lines experienced growth during 2022.
+Gross written premiums grew £5,444m to £52,149m (2022: £46,705m) in 2023.
+Reinsurance and Property were the largest drivers of premium growth in the market, growing £1,973m and £2,722m respectively.
+All lines experienced growth during 2023, with the exception of Motor which reported a minor contraction and Casualty which remained relatively flat.
 US dollar denominated business continues to account for the majority of business written in the Lloyd's market.
-Strengthening of US dollar to sterling average rates of exchange has led to comparative increases in premiums year-on-year.
+However, fluctuations in the rate across the period resulted in foreign exchange having a minimal impact on premiums year-on-year.